nsidc/polarstereo-reformat/README.md

 ### nsidc0001

-The `nsidc0001` directory contains two scripts for converting [nsidc0001](https://nsidc.org/data/nsidc-0001) netCDF data to binary files, one written in `python` and the other as a `bash` shell script.
+The `nsidc0001` directory contains two scripts for converting [DMSP SSM/I-SSMIS Daily Polar Gridded Brightness Temperatures, Version 6](https://nsidc.org/data/nsidc-0001)
+NetCDF data to the original binary format from earlier versions.
+One script is written in `python` and the other as a `bash` shell script.

-Both scripts take the path to an NSIDC-0001 netCDF file as an argument and produce binary files corresponding to data from each passive microwave channel (e.g., `n85h`, `n91v`) contained in the netCDF file.
+Both scripts take the path to an netCDF file as an argument and produce binary files corresponding to data from each passive microwave channel (e.g., `n85h`, `n91v`) contained in the netCDF file.

 Both scripts produce outputs in the directory from which the program was invoked.